2022 Urawa Red Diamonds season

-The 2022 Urawa Red Diamonds season is the club's 72nd season in existence and the 22nd consecutive season in the top flight of Japanese football.
+The 2022 Urawa Red Diamonds season was the club's 72nd season in existence and the 22nd consecutive season in the top flight of Japanese football.
 In addition to the domestic league, Urawa Red Diamonds participated in this season's editions of the Emperor's Cup, the J.League Cup, the Japanese Super Cup and the AFC Champions League.

 Players

 First-team squad

+The team squad as of the end of the season.